tubbo/diaclone/README.md

 in turn use very small bits of logic in separate "cell" classes, which create objects that do one thing and one thing well.
-These objects are easily testable, and help to refactor long tracts of imperative code, which are difficult to debug and test.
+These objects are easily testable, and help to refactor long tracts of imperative code, which are notoriously difficult to debug and test.

 It is currently in production use by [eLocal](http://elocal.com) for the email parser component of our lead marketplace API.